kseistrup/ip-mnemonics/README.md

                         custom format containing one or more
                         placeholders: {ipv4}, {mnemonic}, {hostname}

-Arguments are read from standard input if not provided excplicitly.
+Arguments are read from standard input if not provided explicitly.
 ```

 ### Requirements